nmoss19/hello-world/README.md

 Hi!

-This is the tutorial branch I am using to learn more boaut GitHub and how it works.
+This is the tutorial branch I am using to learn more about GitHub and how it works.